 " not of blood, nor of the will of the flesh, nor of the will of man, but of God."

-I've been reminded by so many news threads over the last week that exemplify lawless leadership that we live in an age where strong self will is not only honoured but idolised and promoted.
+I've been reminded by so many news threads over the last week exemplifying lawless leadership that we live in an age where strong self will is not only honoured but idolised and promoted.
 The pervading vibe is to arouse in yourself a strong motivation that you can achieve... be the best you it is possible to be... manifest things into being.
 Such a core driver for priorities, activity, and ambition has nothing to do with being a creature of creation, and has everything to do with being the boss, "owning the world" and governing destiny.

 What does this mean?

-1. Kingdom advance / success does not depend on our brilliant planning and preparation but on whether it is what God has commanded.
-Is He in it ?
+1. Kingdom advance/success does not depend on our brilliant planning and preparation, but on whether it is what God has commanded.
+Is he in it ?

-Has he called and chosen you to prioritise what you are so passionate about ?
+Has he called and chosen you to prioritise what you are so passionate about?

 All of those administrative and management giftings can be God-given and God-blessed, but what drives such is key.
 The gift of administration in ACTS 6 (1 Cor 12:28, Romans 12:8) is a servant not a master to Christ and His church.
 It is a component of a bigger team, not the only characteristic of and effective flavour of leadership.
 I'm profoundly grieved that in some contexts of unreached ministry, the reputation of the gospel has been so damaged by the mission of man not God.
 Sadly also there is no shortage of "well run" churches that have Godly people asking about why the dynamic presence of God is so allusive, about what has happened to His mission to those who don't know Him, and why other things (often money and buildings) are always the priority.

 Lord help us to repent of humanistic methods and instincts, especially when they cloak our sin in pseudo spirituality.
-Help us not in impatience try to "make things happen" on our own terms (however well meaning and missional we think it may be).
+Help us not in impatience to try to "make things happen" on our own terms (however well-meaning and missional we think it may be).
 Help us to see your grace at work in enabling us to listen to your voice, and help us to retrace our steps where we need to, intent on following you and your will alone.
-Give us the long-suffering, diligence, patience and obedience that imitates Christ.
-Help us find the right balance between pushing ahead on what you have commanded us to do, and waiting for you in the things that you do not have for us or the timing is not yet.
+Give us the long-suffering, diligence, patience and obedience that imitate Christ.
+Help us find the right balance between pushing ahead on what you have commanded us to do, and waiting for you in the things that you do not have for us, or the timing is not yet.
 Ultimately, may our lives not be wasteful on human endeavour but acceptable worship in your purposes.
-Lord live in us, and through us.
+Lord, live in us, and through us.
 Thank you for your grace and inclusion of us in any of these things, which displays a mystery and wideness of love and goodness we adore you for.

 In summary, our calling is to live in the joy and growing intimacy of Jesus.
 When we are preoccupied with Him and not ourselves we hear His voice.
 His Spirit (who he has left to accomplish the task, His task) is our leader.
 The Paraclete (παράκλητος) who came as the divine incarnate has also gifted us with all that He is, to direct every dimension of our lives and being, We need no more.